breandan/breandan/research/statement.md

 ### Information retrieval

-An essential skill of learning to code is learning to search.
-All information retrieval systems support regular language queries.
+An invaluable skill of learning to code is learning to use Google and StackOverflow.
+These and most other information retrieval systems support regular language queries.

 - Union
 - Concatenation